-By at ClickZ
+By Tessa Wegert at ClickZ:

 Digital media buyers spend an inordinate amount of time online.
 Just as a plant manager takes a daily jaunt around his factory, so too do those whose products are sidekicks and leaderboards and whose plants are the sites on which these ads appear.
 Sometimes we like what we see, and even come away with inspiration for our clients' upcoming campaigns.
 When another marketer has made a mistake, however, it's more obvious and intolerable to us than anyone (except, of course, their client).